-OPERATOR AGE RESTRICTIONS LESS THAN 12 YEARS • 25 hp or less-no restrictions.
+LESS THAN 12 YEARS • 25 hp or less-no restrictions. • More than 25 through 75 hp-must have someone at least 21 years old on board within immediate reach of the controls. • More than 75 hp-not allowed to OPERATOR AGE RESTRICTIONS operate even with an adult on board.
 More than 25 through 75 hp-must have someone at least 21 years old on board within immediate reach of the controls.
-More than 75 hp-not allowed to operate even with an adult on board.
+More than 75 hp-not allowed to

-OPERATOR AGE RESTRICTIONS 12 -17 YEARS 25 hp or less-no restrictions.More than 25 hp-must either have: - a watercraft operator's permit, or - someone at least 21 years old on board and within immediate reach of the controls.
+OPERATOR RESTRICT TIONS YEARS • More th - a water - someon r less-no restrictions. nan 25 hp-must either have: craft operator's permit, or ne at least 21 years old on board nin immediate reach of the s.